Prayers

 Almighty Creator God

-Thank you for the beautiful world you made and sustain: the fruitful earth, the clean air & pure water, your amazing plants and animals, including humans.
+Thank you for the beautiful world you made and sustain: the fruitful earth, the clean air & pure water.

-But, through foolishness, greed and, unjust systems, we abuse it and each other.
+But, your creation groans in suffering because of our foolishness, greed, and unjust systems.
 We turn your abundance into scarcity, poison, and disasters.

-Grant us and our leaders the will and ability to care for your creation properly.
+Grant us and our leaders the will and ability to care for your world properly.
 Help us build, maintain, and share wisely and justly.

 God, in your mercy